closeio/making.close.com/README.md

 1. Create a new branch (named to indicate the post content).
 1. Create an `index.md` file in a new folder within the `_posts` directory
-1. Name the folder according to the date and slug of the post e.g. `2020-09-22-my-super-post/index.md`.\*
+1. Name the folder according to the date and slug of the post e.g. `2020-09-22-my-super-post/index.md` will be converted to `/posts/my-super-post/` ordered by the date 2020-09-22.
 1. Add any images to the same folder and insert them using a `./filename.png` relative path. **Don't worry about resizing or optimizing**: Gatsby does that at build time.
 1. **Don't link images to their originals**: Gatsby will autolink at build time.
 1. Complete the frontmatter details (below).